Codiekitty.com

 3. Kris while under 1 or 2's control.

-Three other possibilities, but I doubt them for one reason or another:
+Three other possibilities, but I very much doubt them for one reason or another:

 Kris Directly - I don't think Kris is, on their own, malicious.
 They get super unhappy when you complete the requirements for a Snowgrave run when if they were as sadistic as they act at the end of Chapter 1 you'd think they'd find it funny, and if you release control over them to go check in on Susie and Noelle in the Ferris wheel they don't immediately stab Ralsei up.
 Noelle brings up two instances of Kris being a little shit out of nowhere, once by shaking a Ferris wheel and once by hiding under her bed to scare her, and at the end of Chapter 2 Toriel tells Susie that Kris has always randomly behaved strangely.
 Meaning Kris has always had weird outbursts, long before the player got involved, but is generally a quiet kid who just wants to be left alone.
 The question is what causes those outbursts, and are they being controlled by the Knight, or do they turn into the Knight when something else takes them over.